 By 2018, the forward was finally sold permanently and moved to Frosinone.
 After failing to score in 17 games for the Italian outfit, Campbell moved to Mexico to join Leon.
 Last year he made his 100th appearance for Costa Rica.
 Impressive.

 Having never quite managed to make the No.1 shirt his own at Arsenal, Ospina moved on loan to Napoli in a deal that was made permanent in 2019 as Emery brought in Bernd Leno from Bayer Leverkusen.

 Most managers like to settle on one goalkeeper, but Ospina was often rotated with Alex Meret throughout his time at Stadio San Paolo.
-In the summer he moved to Saudi Arabian outfit Al Nassr.
+Last summer, he moved to Saudi Arabian outfit Al Nassr.

 Bielik’s Arsenal career totalled just 33 minutes over two League Cup outings while being sent out on loan three times.